MasterSacquet/SHIA/README.md

 It is greatly inspired by other projects such as Greta, Marc and the Virtual Human Toolkit.
 It was not really designed to fully reproduce the capacity of a SIA, but to offer an easy way for students to discover how an agent can work.

+Previous versions (available on the repository) used Mike Alger's 3D model but actual version uses Avaturn 3D Models.

 # Installation

 You can clone the current project using your favorite Git Client or you can download it as a zip archive and extract it on your drive.

-Mike the PA should work on Linux, Windows and MacOS versions of Unity3D starting from version 2021.3.
+Mike the PA should work on Linux, Windows and MacOS versions of Unity3D starting from version 2022.3.15f1.
+On Windows, it uses by default the Windows Text-To-Speech and Speech-To-Text.
+On MacOS and Linux, you have to use Macoron's Whisper plugin and OpenMary TTS (these can be used on Windows as well).

 As a Unity3D project, you need to add the project in your project's list using UnityHub "Add Project" functionality.